The Magic School Bus Science Activities for Biology and Earth Science

 Animals and Insects

-Ms. Frizzle's kids discover that they share their city with wild critters.
-Your kids take a wildlife field trip of your neighborhood to discover what lives there in this Magic School Bus activity.
+Your students will take a wildlife field trip of your neighborhood to discover what lives there in this Magic School Bus activity.

 What's the best way to get to know ants better?
 The Magic School Bus kids watch ants and figure out what they're doing.
 Your kids can observe ants by making them a temporary ant colony.

 To protect themselves, butterflies can blend in with their surroundings or pretend to be something they're not.
 Your students make a butterfly with shapes, designs, and colors that help protect it from predators.

 How do the Magic School Bus kids communicate where nectar flowers are?
 By dancing like bees!
 Challenge your kids to dance the Honey-Bee-Bop to communicate the location of hidden flowers.